-Cutting the steak
+Cutting the Steak

 I’m sure you’ve heard you should cut steak “against the grain” but what exactly does that mean?
 Well, certain cuts of meat are much more fibrous than others.
 When there is a lot of connective tissues happening, it’s important to break those down so it’s much easier to chew.

-When you look at the steak, especially cuts like skirt steak or flank steak, there are obvious lines that run down the beef in one direction.
+When you look at the steak, especially cuts like skirt steak or grilled flank steak, there are obvious lines that run down the beef in one direction.
 To cut against it means to take your knife and cut slices in the opposite direction.
 This is so that you are cutting the fibers shorter which helps keep it tender and results in a more pleasant bite.

 - Cilantro lime crema*

 - Pickled onions

 - Grilled corn